 Original Issuance Date: September 14, 2016

-These procedures outline a method to classify data according to risk to the University of Wisconsin System and assign responsibilities and roles that are applicable to data.
+This document outlines a method to classify data according to risk to the University of Wisconsin System and assign responsibilities and roles that are applicable to data governance.

 2. Responsible UW System Officer